 COVID-19 CORONAVIRUS

-On this page we will be keeping you up to date about our response to the Covid-19 pandemic.
+On this page we will be keeping you up to date about ongoing risks of Covid-19.
 Our top priority has been providing safe access to appropriate medical care.
-We encourage you not to delay seeking the advice of your doctor during Covid!
+We encourage you not to delay seeking the advice of your doctor, and we are able to see you face to face in almost all circumstances.

-You will find information on what to do if you test positive, information about COVID-19 antivirals and their eligibility and how to arrange vaccination at Royal Park Medical to protect yourself from COVID-19.
+You will find information on what to do if you test positive, information about COVID-19 antivirals and how to arrange booster vaccination at Royal Park Medical.

 Choose face-to-face or Telehealth

-Royal Park Medical has adopted and evolved Covid-safe policies, while remaining accessible to our patients.
+Royal Park Medical has adopted Covid-safe policies, while remaining accessible to our patients.
 We are here to help support you, your family and our community.
-You are welcome to attend the clinic for your appointments however we ask you to wear a mask when you do so if you have symptoms of a viral illness.
+You are welcome to attend the clinic for your appointments, but please understand that we ask you to wear a mask if you have symptoms of a viral illness (to protect others).

-If you have COVID-19, we request that you book for a Telehealth appointment.
+If you have COVID-19, we request that you book for a Telehealth appointment first.
 We can offer medical advice and care via a Telehealth consult.
-Should your illness persist, your doctor may arrange for you to attend the clinic after the initial Telehealth assessment.
-We can also arrange PCR tests if needed.
+Your doctor may arrange for you to attend the clinic after the initial Telehealth assessment.
+We can also arrange PCR tests on site if needed.

-Please note that Dr Paul Grinzi is offering face to face consultations again, as well as telehealth, but he will not be able to see any person with symptoms of a contagious infection (eg Covid, other viral respiratory illness or gastroenteritis).
+Please note that Dr Paul Grinzi is offering face to face consultations, but for personal reasons he will not be able to see any person with symptoms of a contagious infection (eg Covid, other viral respiratory illness or gastroenteritis).

 What do I do if I test positive for COVID-19?